Zoom Phone vs Zoom Contact Center Reporting: What’s the Difference?

 1The Core Reporting Model Difference

 Zoom Phone Reporting is centered on Telephony Activity and Infrastructure Visibility.
-It focuses on Call Detail Records (CDR), extension-level activity, PSTN usage, and device registration.
+It focuses on Call Detail Records (CDR), extension-level activity, and device registration.
 It answers operational questions like: Who called whom?
 How long did the session last?
 Which gateway was used?
 This is essential for telecom operations and accounting.

 Zoom Contact Center Reporting is centered on Customer Interaction Performance.
-It prioritizes queue performance, agent states, occupancy, and service levels.
+It prioritizes queue performance, agent states, and service levels.
 It answers performance-driven questions: How fast was the answer?
 What is our abandonment rate?
 Are we meeting SLA targets?
 This is the foundation of customer experience (CX) performance reporting.

-Even though both platforms generate “call records,” their underlying data models differ significantly.
-Zoom Phone utilizes an event-driven Call Detail Record (CDR) structure.
-These records are transactional and represent a single completed telephony session.
+Transactional records representing a single completed telephony session.
 Typical fields include Call ID, timestamps, direction (inbound/outbound/internal), and SIP response codes.

 3KPI Comparison Matrix